rak-n-rok/Krake/CONTRIBUTING.md

 # How to report a bug

 If you find a security vulnerability, do NOT open an issue.
-Get in touch with `krake-ci@cloudandheat.com` on the [Krake Matrix room][krake-matrix].
+Please contact the Krake Team via [mail](mailto:krake-ci@cloudandheat.com).

-For any other type of bug, please create a issue using the "Issue" template.
+For any other type of bug, please create an issue using the "Issue" template.
 Make sure to answer at least these three questions:

 1. What did you do?